How to Make a Modern Home Look Old

 Quite simply, ditch the chrome.
-There is no room for that if you’re trying to achieve a rustic home interior.
+There is no room for that if you’re trying to achieve an old, rustic interior.
 The rustic trend centres on keeping things natural, and that should be reflected in your accessories as much as possible.

 Raw natural fibres such as jute and hessian are perfect accompaniments for this style of home since their colours are in-keeping with the earthy tones you are looking to achieve.
 Rugs, pouffes, cushions and even furniture in these types of fabrics help to soften the room whilst promoting a rustic environment.

 Use a variety of materials to achieve a rustic interior design

 The most stunning rustic interiors combine a variety of materials to extenuate character.
 Many are lucky enough to have existing raw brick walls, original wooden floors or vintage tiled flooring to work with.
 But don’t despair if you don’t.
 It is so easy and simple to install your own, with an abundance of colours, materials, textures and varieties on the market today.
 Choose from the plethora of brick slip varieties, ceiling tiles, floor tiles and woods that are readily available to help you create your own rustic look.